General Data Protection Regulation (GDPR)

 - Providing comprehensive, clear and transparent privacy policies (see below)

 - Appointing a data protection officer (DPO) where appropriate.

 - Implementing technical and organisational measures to show that they have considered and integrated data protection into their processing activities (referred to as data protection by design and default)

 - Carrying out data protection impact assessments (also known as privacy impact assessments) in certain high risk circumstance

 Other important new measures and changes introduced by the UK GDPR include:

 Lawful bases for processing personal data

-Under the GDPR, organisations have to identify and document their lawful basis for processing data.
+Under the UK GDPR, organisations have to identify and document their lawful basis for processing data.
 The lawful bases are similar to those previously referred to under the DPA as conditions for processing, and include consent of the data subject and where processing is necessary for performance of a contract.
-Identifying lawful basis has increased focus under the GDPR when compared to the DPA: the basis has to be included in the organisation’s privacy notice (i.e. the information given to an individual when the organisation is collecting their data), and can affect the rights which individuals have.
+Identifying lawful basis has increased focus under the UK GDPR when compared to the DPA: the basis has to be included in the organisation’s privacy notice (i.e. the information given to an individual when the organisation is collecting their data), and can affect the rights which individuals have.

 - Consent must be specific, informed, unambiguous and given freely.

 - There must be a positive opt-in – consent cannot be inferred from silence, inactivity or preticked boxes